axelerant/testimonials-widget/readme.txt

 * Use `<q>` tag? – Pre 2.11.0.
 Not HTML5 compliant
 	* `use_quote_tag` - default none; use_quote_tag=true
 * Don't Use Default Taxonomies? – If checked, use Testimonials Widget's own category and tag taxonomies instead
-* Import/Export Settings – These are your current settings in a text format.
-Copy the textarea contents to make a backup of your settings.
-You can paste new settings here to overwrite your current configuration.
+* Export Settings – These are your current settings in a serialized format.
+Copy the contents to make a backup of your settings.
+* Import Settings – Paste new serialized settings here to overwrite your current configuration.
 * Remove Plugin Data on Deletion? - Delete all Testimonials Widget data and options from database on plugin deletion
 * Reset to Defaults? – Check this box to reset options to their defaults